IEEE GRSS Fawwaz Ulaby Distinguished Achievement Award

 Frequency: The award shall be presented annually to one recipient, provided a qualified candidate is nominated.

-The nomination package must be submitted by an IEEE GRSS member, consisting of the following:
+Nominee Solicitation: The nomination package including the following materials must be submitted by an IEEE GRSS member via the Award Nomination Tool by December 15:

 - a nomination letter, no more than 2-pages in length, from a GRSS member

 - nomination template can be obtained here or through the Award Nomination Tool

 - a complete curriculum vitae of the candidate